 - They don’t have eye shine, which makes spotlighting for them almost pointless unless you see them flying.

-- They were not responding to tape, Dan Brown and his colleagues had reported that they were very responsive back on the 16th March 2016, so this may well just be the stage they are it in the breeding cycle.
+- They were not responding to tape, Dan Brown and his colleagues had reported that they were very responsive back on the 16th March 2016, so this may well just be the stage they are in the breeding cycle.

 - Feeding style – the bird we observed on the road was making short flights returning to the same position in the road.
 We didn’t see it catch anything unfortunately!.